 The Wallace Mallory Clinic offers uninsured and medically underserved families and individuals a wide variety of services that give patients the tools they need to improve their health.

-Patients of the Wallace Mallory Clinic also have access to preventive services, such as disease prevention classes, one-on-one nutrition counseling sessions and a robust Exercise Program.
+Patients of the Wallace Mallory Clinic also have access to preventive services, such as disease prevention classes and one-on-one nutrition counseling sessions.

 Clinic services include:

 Monday: 8am – 7pm

 Wednesday: 8am – 7pm

 Thursday: 8am – 7pm